walterhiggins/WMPJS/book-outline.md

 @@figure ender-bow-recipe-not-yet.png Crafting Recipe for a Bow

-You'll notice in the above screenshot that no item appears in the right hand side.
+You'll notice in Figure @@figref{ender-bow-recipe-not-yet.png} that no item appears in the right hand side.
 That's because we haven't yet instructed the server to recognize that recipe.
 Now that we've figured out what we want our new Crafting Recipe to look like from a Player's point of view, let's dive in to how we'll program this new behavior into the game.

 ### Exploring the Bukkit API.
 So we've answered the question of *What* we want to do, now we must ask *How* are we going to do it?
 This is a list of what we want to do: